Cariló: History

+In 2012, a group of neighbours and merchants from Cariló Park promoted the proposal to return to the jurisdiction of General Madariaga.
+Today the proposal is being treated in the legislature of the Province of Buenos Aires.
+Without getting any answer.

+In recent years Cariló suffered a turning point with the increase in tourism, accompanied by the implementation of an urban expansion, such as the Constancia neighbourhood, the Divisadero neighbourhood, the Zorzal neighbourhood or Los Enebros.

 Cariló is one of the few coastal towns in the world where a man-made forest dominates the landscape.
 Buildings are constructed directly among mature trees, and roads remain unpaved sandy trails.
 The area continues to be regulated by local ordinances that require reforestation for any removed trees.